phonegap/phonegap-docs/docs-phonegap/en/edge/guide/cli/index.md

 # The Command-line Interface

-This guide shows you how to create applications and deploy them to various native mobile platforms using the `cordova` command-line interface (CLI).
-This tool allows you to create new projects, build them on different platforms, and run them within an emulator.
+This guide shows you how to create applications and deploy them to various native mobile platforms using the `phonegap` command-line interface (CLI).
+This tool allows you to create new projects, build them on different platforms, either locally or on a remote server, and run them within an emulator or device.
 You can also use the CLI to initialize project code, after which you use various platforms' SDKs to develop them further.

 ## Prerequisites

-Before running any command-line tools, you need to install SDKs for each platform you wish to target.
-(See the Platform Guides for more details.)
+Before building projects locally, you need to install SDKs for each platform you wish to target.
+(See the Platform Guides for details on how to install each.)
+Otherwise, you can use the cloud-based PhoneGap Build service to compile apps for the following platforms remotely:

+* Android
+* iOS
+* BlackBerry 6
+* Windows Phone 7
+* WebOS
+* Symbian

+ In contrast to
+PhoneGap Build, local builds support BlackBerry 10.
+The WebOS and Symbian platforms are _only_ available when building remotely.
+The following platforms are only available when building locally:

+* Windows Phone 8
+* Windows 8

+See the Platform Support table for an overview of all available options.
+See Build Applications Remotely below for details on PhoneGap Build.

-To add support or rebuild a project for any platform, you need to run the command-line interface from the same machine that supports the platform's SDK.
+If building locally, you need to run the command-line interface from the same machine that supports the platform's SDK.
 The CLI supports the following combinations:

 * iOS             (Mac)
 * Android         (Mac, Linux)